Marconi-Stem/Firewalker/Notes.md

                 # d2 distance, relative to wave width, is then
                 # proportional to the wave's brightness at this
                 # pixel (basic linear y=mx+b stuff).
-                # Is distance within wave's influence?
+                # Is distance within the wave's influence?
-                # d2 is opposite; distance to wave's end
+                # d2 is the opposite; distance to wave's end
                 if d1 < wave[w_index][width]:
                     d2 = wave[w_index][width] - d1
                     y = int(brightness * d2 / wave[w_index][width])  # 0 to 200

                     # y is a brightness scale value --
-                    # proportional to, but not exactly equal
+                    # proportional to, but not exactly equal to,
-                    # to, the resulting RGB value.
+                    # the resulting RGB value.
                     if y < 128:  # Fade black to RGB color
                         # In HSV colorspace, this would be
                         # tweaking 'value'